serverless/serverless/docs/providers/aws/events/msk.md

 For the MSK event integration, you can set the `batchSize`, which effects how many messages can be processed in a single Lambda invocation.
 The default `batchSize` is 100, and the max `batchSize` is 10000.
 Likewise `maximumBatchingWindow` can be set to determine the amount of time the Lambda spends gathering records before invoking the function.
 The default is 0, but **if you set `batchSize` to more than 10, you must set `maximumBatchingWindow` to at least 1**.
 The maximum is 300.
-In addition, you can also configure `startingPosition`, which controls the position at which Lambda should start consuming messages from MSK topic.
-It supports two possible values, `TRIM_HORIZON` and `LATEST`, with `TRIM_HORIZON` being the default.
+In addition, you can also configure `startingPosition`, which controls the position at which Lambda should start consuming messages from the topic.
+It supports three possible values, `TRIM_HORIZON`, `LATEST` and `AT_TIMESTAMP`, with `TRIM_HORIZON` being the default.
+When `startingPosition` is configured as `AT_TIMESTAMP`, `startingPositionTimestamp` is also mandatory and is specified in Unix time seconds.

 In the following example, we specify that the `compute` function should have an `msk` event configured with `batchSize` of 1000, `maximumBatchingWindow` to 30 seconds and `startingPosition` equal to `LATEST`.